palasthotel/turntable/README.md

 Extract and upload *turntable* to `sites/all/libraries/turntable`.
 Extract and upload *turntable-drupal* to `sites/all/modules/turntable`.
-Install and enable "Turntable Master" in the Modules section of the administration interface.
+Install and enable "Turntable Master" in the modules section of the administration interface.
 Clear the cache.

 After that you need to enable the JSON API in the resource configuration